Pylons/pyramid/docs/narr/project.rst

     Copying setup.py_tmpl to ./myproject/setup.py
   Running /Users/chrism/projects/repoze-devel/bfg/bin/python setup.py egg_info

-The project will be created in a directory named ``myproject``.
+As a result of the above, a project is created in a directory named ``myproject``.
 That directory is a :term:`setuptools` *project* directory from which a Python setuptools *distribution* can be created.
 The ``setup.py`` file in that directory can be used to distribute your application, or install your application for deployment or development.
 A sample PasteDeploy ``.ini`` file named ``myproject.ini`` will also be created in the project directory.
 You can use this to run your application.

 The main ``myproject`` contains an additional subdirectory (also named ``myproject``) representing a Python pakckage which holds very simple